-Through March 31, 2023 the Company had entered into eight long-term land leases, all of which have completed construction of improvements thereon.
+Through June 30, 2023 the Company had entered into eight long-term land leases, all of which have completed construction of improvements thereon.
 The Company's leases generally have a term of 99 years or more, are triple net and provide for periodic rent adjustments of various types depending on the particular lease, and otherwise contain terms and conditions normal for such instruments.

 Under the eight land leases, the tenants may negotiate tax stabilization treaties or other arrangements, appeal any changes in real property assessments, and must pay real property taxes assessed on land and improvements under these arrangements.
 Accordingly, real property taxes payable by the tenants are excluded from both leasing revenues and leasing expenses on the accompanying condensed consolidated statements of income and shareholders' equity.
-For the three months ended March 31, 2023 and 2022, real property taxes attributable to the Company's land leases totaled \$236,000 and \$174,000, respectively.
+For the three and six months ended June 30, 2023 real property taxes attributable to the Company's land leases totaled \$236,000 and \$472,000, respectively, and were \$174,000 and \$348,000 for the same periods in 2022.

-Under two of the long-term land leases, the Company receives contingent rentals (based on a fixed percentage of gross revenue received by the tenants) which totaled \$27,000 and \$21,000 for the three months ended March 31, 2023 and 2022, respectively.
+Under two of the long-term land leases, the Company receives contingent rentals (based on a fixed percentage of gross revenue received by the tenants) which totaled \$34,000 and \$60,000 for the three and six months ended June 30, 2023, respectively and were \$21,000 and \$42,000 for the same periods in 2022.

 Tri-State Displays Inc. leases 23 outdoor advertising locations containing 44 billboard faces along interstate and primary highways in Rhode Island and Massachusetts to Lamar under a lease which expires in 2049.
 The Lamar lease provides, among other things, for the following: (1) the base rent will increase annually at the rate of 2.75% for each leased billboard location on June 1 of each year, and (2) in addition to base rent, for each 12-month period commencing each June 1 (each 12-month period a "Lease Year"), Lamar must pay to the Company within thirty days after the close of the Lease Year, 30% of the gross revenues from each standard billboard and 20% of the gross revenues from each electronic billboard for such Lease Year, reduced by the sum of (a) commissions paid to unrelated third parties and (b) base rent paid to the Company for each leased billboard location.
+Leasing revenue includes \$189,000 and \$235,000 for both the three and six months ended June 30, 2023 and 2022, respectively, related to this agreement.